exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 7 - The Grinder.md

 "Kaelen!"
 Lyra's scream was distant.

-The awakening power stirred beneath his skin, tempting him.
+The power Aric called *Echo State* stirred beneath his skin, tempting him.
 Use it.
 Become lightning.
 Kill everything.

 No. Control.
 Discipline.
 Aric's teachings. *If you flood the engine, you stall.*